mvolkmann/blog/src/flutter.md

 - In Xcode, select Window ...
 Devices and Simulators.
 - In the dialog that is opened, select "iPhone" in the left nav.
   (I couldn't get my device to appear!)
-- Check the "Connect vis network" checkbox.
+- Check the "Connect via network" checkbox.
 - In the Finder, eject the iPhone.
 - Disconnect the iPhone from the computer.
 - Run the Flutter app using one of the options above.